 But it’s time I put this out there…

 At least in SaaS.

-Now as 2013 comes to a close and we head into 2014, the idea of a “best practice” auto-responder follow-up sequence is – or should be – ancient history.
+The idea of a “best practice” auto-responder follow-up sequence is – or should be – ancient history.

 Okay, I’ll concede this…

 …just having an auto-responder sequence like the ones I laid out in this PDF mind map is FAR better than doing nothing (something way too many SaaS vendors are still guilty of), but just know that 1) it’s far from ideal and 2) you’re better than that.

 This is SaaS… Software-as-a-Service.
 The Cloud, man.
 The Cloud.

 It’s no longer acceptable to NOT take into consideration the actions of your prospects and customers and to interact with them accordingly.